-In addition, there is about \$313k in technical adjustments in the General Fund that need to be added to the FY19 budget.
-These include adjustments for personnel benefits like housing allowance, workers' compensation, and disability benefits.
-The Budget Department always tries to budget for actuals and these benefits are tied to individual employees that need to be adjusted at times.
-There are also miscoding errors from the last budget cycle that need to cleared up as well.
-This can result in an increase to line-items budgets if it was not done properly in the past.
-Other technical adjustments include Inter-fund Transfers for administrative costs, Fleet costs, the City's Self-Insurance fund, social equity, contingency, and Bonanza Flats adjustments.
-Some of these items are still in flux and a placeholder has been put into the budget until we have a clear recommendation for the final budget.
+In addition, there is about \$520K in technical adjustments in the General Fund that are recommended to be added to the FY20 budget.
+These include adjustments for personnel benefits like housing allowance, workers' compensation, disability benefits, etc. Budget Department always tries to budget for actuals and because these benefits are tied to individual employees, they need to be adjusted at times.
+There are also miscoding errors from the last budget cycle that need to cleaned up.
+Other technical adjustments include Inter-fund Transfers for administrative costs, Fleet costs, the City's Self-Insurance fund, and contingency.
+Some of these items are still being calculated and a placeholder has been put into the budget until we have a clear recommendation for the final budget.